top of page

 Stay Physically Active

 Regular exercise is a crucial component of maintaining good mental health.
-Studies have shown that physical activity can reduce symptoms of anxiety and depression by up to 30%, thanks to the release of endorphins.
+Studies show that physical activity can reduce symptoms of anxiety and depression by up to 30%, thanks to the release of endorphins.

 Moreover, staying active serves as a great distraction from negative thoughts and stress.
 Over time, building an exercise habit can enhance self-esteem and resilience.